tmknom/secure-hadolint-action/README.md

 ### Can I customize the hadolint parameters?

-Currently, the action supports only default parameters.
+Currently, this action is intentionally designed with secure defaults and does not support custom parameters.
-Customizing parameters would require you to fork and modify the action according to your needs.
+If you require customization, consider creating your own fork of this action.

 ### Does using this action significantly impact my CI/CD performance?